armory/docs-cdaas/content/en/deployment/strategies/blue-green.md

 <br>

-Add the preview service next to the active service in the `trafficManagement` block:
+Configure `previewService` in the `trafficManagement.kuberntes` block:

 ```yaml
 ...